mbpriester/code_samples/README.md

 ## Welcome to My Code Samples

-I wanted to provide some samples of my ability to solve problems with Javascript, Java, Swift and Android.
+I wanted to provide some samples of my ability to solve problems with Javascript, Java, Ruby, and eventually Swift and Android.
 I will begin with Javascript, Ruby and Java.

 ### Javascript